 How to create a content marketing strategy?
 Let’s find out here

 There has been an ongoing debate on the usability of Keyword Research Planners.
 Some say it is dead.
 Others argue it's the best thing.
-I say it’s Google is smart, and all the algorithms are designed in a way it enhances as a reader’s readability and helps them with the article with search results that carry ‘phrases’ and ‘keywords’ a person adds in the search bars.
+I say it’s Google is smart, and all the algorithms are designed in a way it enhances a reader’s readability and helps them with the article with search results that carry ‘phrases’ and ‘keywords’ a person adds in the search bars.

 Keyword Research Might not be the almighty thing but it is an important factor.

-SV (Search Volume) represents the number of times people have types a specific keyword into Google.
+SV (Search Volume) represents the number of times people have typed a specific keyword into Google.
 SV is important as long as you do not wish to create a content strategy with keywords nobody is looking for.

 It’s simple as selling a product in a market.
 You’d sell a product only if it is in demand, right?
 So, with SV, you know about the demand.